Manhattan attacker ‘liked the U.S.,’ drove for Uber

 Eight people were killed and 11 seriously injured in a Halloween afternoon attack that the mayor called "a particularly cowardly act of terror."
 The driver — identified by officials as an immigrant from Uzbekistan — was in critical condition but expected to survive after a police officer shot him in the abdomen.

 A roughly two-mile stretch of highway in downtown Manhattan was shut down for the investigation.
-Authorities also converged on a New Jersey home and a van in a parking lot at a New Jersey Home Depot store.
+Authorities also converged on a New Jersey apartment building and a van in a parking lot at a New Jersey Home Depot store.
 Authorities were scrutinizing a note found inside the attacker's rented truck, according to two law enforcement officials who were not authorized to discuss the ongoing investigation and spoke on the condition of anonymity.
+Gov. Andrew Cuomo said Wednesday on "CBS This Morning" the note made a reference to ISIS.

 'They will not break us': Toughened by history, New York faces fresh attack with eight dead